9 Fun things to do for Halloween in Tampa

 See a Halloween movie on the big screen

 As soon as October roll around, most major theaters add a series of classic Halloween movies to their lineup.
+Recent screenings at AMC have included Nightmare Before Christmas, Halloween, and The Conjuring.
 Not only is it super fun to see these old horror classics on the big screen (esp if you missed them the first time around!), but tickets are usually much cheaper!
 It’s a win-win situation.

 Indulge in a pumpkin treat